tomsWebConsulting/twcsl/Page/Blog/Post/Blog Page Post Excerpt Element/README.md

 * Options

-  * Blog Page Specific
+  * Page Specific

-    * This option will be the one most will want to use if you have only a single blog page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[blog page post excerpt element.html][8]** to Blog Settings > Advanced > Page Header Code Injection for the blog page.
-      Please see [Per-page code injection][9].
+Refer to [Per-page code injection][9] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple blog pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[blog page post excerpt element.html][10]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][10].
+Refer to [Add code to code injection][9] for details.

 ## Make a Donation